I love fun Christmas traditions and am always trying to find new ways to make it magical for the kids.

 You could also let them choose toys they don’t need anymore to donate to charity.
 As well as making room for new things, it means people can buy great toys from charity shops to use as Christmas gifts, instead of donating them in the New Year.

 A throwback from my school days, but a Christingle orange makes a beautiful decoration and is fun to do together.

 4 cocktail sticks

 Fasten a red ribbon or red sticky tape around the middle of the orange.
 Cut a small cross in the top of the orange.
 Put a piece of foil over the cross. and push a candle into it.
 Press the sweets and raisins onto the cocktail sticks, making sure they cover the sharp points and push them into the orange around the base of the candle.

 We like to do salt dough because it’s easy for the little ones.
-Once we added cinnamon and it smelled divine!
+Sometimes we addcinnamon and it smells divine!
 Once they’re baked and glitter added, they make lovely, sparkly gifts, especially if you incorporate a hand or foot print too.

 To make salt dough, mix 300g plain flour, 300g salt, 200ml water and a teaspoon of oil and kneed until smooth.

 Cut out the shapes and bake for 20 minutes on 180°C.